AKloc/BookNotes/Digital Minimalism.md

 **Main Takeaways**
 - There's an ROI with all of our digital lives.
 Seek to optimize.
 - Too much online stuff is isolating and depressing.
+Don't be obsessed with getting Facebook likes.
+Don't fall into the trap of losing massive amounts of time because there are small benefits with platforms like Twitter and Reddit.
+- Amish arne't luddites; they're DELIBERATE in which technologies they use and don't use. e.g. - cars aren't allowed because it eats away from families spending time together, visiting the sick in the community, etc.

 **What can I do with this?**
 - I like the angle of being really deliberate about ROI of online stuff.